-On May 6, 2019, Curt L. Tofteland, the Founder of Shakespeare Behind Bars (SBB), returned to Northpoint Training Center (NTC) for a first year of the Journeymen Program.
-Curt worked with 4 Senior Mentors who were members of the Voices Inside Playwriting Program and 6 Journeymen prisoners who volunteered to participate in the program.
+On May 6, 2019, Curt L. Tofteland, the Founder of Shakespeare Behind Bars (SBB), returned to Northpoint Training Center (NTC) for a first year of the Journeyman Program.
+Curt worked with 4 Senior Mentors who were members of the Voices Inside Playwriting Program and 6 Journeyman prisoners who volunteered to participate in the program.

 In the summer of 2010, Curt L. Tofteland, Founder & Producing Director of Shakespeare Behind Bars, partnered with filmmaker/director/producer Robby Henson, Holly Henson, Artistic Director of Pioneer Playhouse, and playwright Elizabeth Orndorf to begin a new 10-minute playwriting program funded in part by the National Endowment for the Arts (NEA) at the Northpoint Training Center in Burgin, Kentucky.

 May 24th, 2011, Rocco Landesman, chairman of the National Endowment for the Arts, announced the Pioneer School of Drama (d.b.a.
 Pioneer Playhouse) in collaboration with Shakespeare Behind Bars Founder Curt L. Tofteland and professional playwright Elizabeth Orndorff was recommended for a grant of $15,000 to support the Northpoint “Voices of a Kentucky Prison” play writing project.
 It is one of 1,145 not-for-profit national, regional, state and local organizations recommended for a grant, as part of the federal agency's second round of fiscal year 2011 grants.
 In total, the arts endowment will distribute more than $88 million to support projects nationwide.